lenskit/lkpy/docs/pipeline.rst

 Pipeline components are not limited to looking things up from training data — they can query databases, load files, and any other operations.
-A runtime pipeline can use some (especially the scorer) trained from training data, and other components that query a database or REST services for things like user history and candidate set lookup.
+A runtime pipeline can use some components (especially the scorer) trained from training data, and other components that query a database or REST services for things like user history and candidate set lookup.

 The LensKit pipeline design is heavily inspired by Haystack_ and by the pipeline abstraction Karl Higley created for POPROX_.